Luucko/Tourist-Accommodation-Management/README.md

 # Tourist Accommodation Management System

-This is a console application for managing a simple tourist accommodation system.
+This is a console application for managing a tourist accommodation system.
 It allows users to manage customers, accommodations, and reservations, with features such as adding, removing, and updating entries.
 It also checks for overlapping reservations to avoid double-booking.

+The system is designed using **N-tier architecture**, separating functionality into distinct layers for better maintainability and scalability.
+The application structure is modular and will soon transition into separate library projects for each component.

 ## Project Structure

-- **Models**: Contains the classes representing the core entities of the application, such as `Accommodation`, `Customer`, and `Reservation`.
-Also includes an enum `ReservationStatus` for managing reservation statuses (Booked, Checked-In, Checked-Out, Cancelled).

-- **Data**: Contains classes responsible for data management.
-This includes handling the lists of accommodations, customers, and reservations.
-It includes methods for adding, removing, and retrieving these entities.
+The system is divided into the following folders and projects:

+1. **Models**: Core entities of the application (e.g., `Accommodation`, `Customer`, `Reservation`, etc.).
+2. **Data**: Manages storage and retrieval of customers, accommodations, and reservations.
-- **Services**: Contains business logic and rule validation for accommodations, customers, and reservations.
-This includes checks for overlapping reservations and updating the status of entities.
+3. **Rules**: Contains business logic and validation rules (e.g., ensuring no overlapping reservations).

-- **Program**: The entry point of the application, where customers, accommodations, and reservations are created and displayed in a simulated console environment.
+4. **Exceptions**: Library to define custom exceptions used throughout the whole system to provide robust error management and clear feedback for invalid operations.
+5. **Tests**: A separate project containing unit tests for all major features.
+6. **ConsoleApp**: The entry point of the application that simulates user interaction.

+Each component (Data, Rules, Models, Exceptions & ConsoleApp) will be transitioned into separate library projects to improve modularity.

 ## Features

-- **Customer Management**: Create and manage customers with basic information (name, email, contact info).
+- **Customer Management**: Add, update, and remove customers with information such as name, email, and contact info.
 - **Accommodation Management**: Add and remove accommodations.
-Update their availability.
-- **Reservation Management**: Create, update, and manage reservations.
-Prevent overlapping bookings with the same accommodation.
+- **Reservation Management**: Manage reservations with features to avoid overlapping bookings.
+- **Exception Handling**: Handle errors gracefully with custom exceptions for scenarios like invalid reservations, duplicate customers, or unavailable accommodations.
+- **Unit Tests**: Validate the integrity and correctness of the application using comprehensive test coverage.

 ## Installation

 ### Prerequisites

 - .NET 8.0 or later
-- A code editor like [Visual Studio Code](https://code.visualstudio.com/) or [JetBrains Rider](https://www.jetbrains.com/rider/)
+- A code editor like [Visual Studio](https://visualstudio.microsoft.com/) or [JetBrains Rider](https://www.jetbrains.com/rider/)

 ### Steps